 Childhood emotional neglect is a type of emotional abuse that often goes unrecognized and unreported.
 This form of child maltreatment is not always obvious because few people talk about it or know what signs to look for.

 Being emotionally neglected can be a devastating experience.
-Not only can this childhood trauma affect the child’s sense of self, their capacity to trust and their ability to build healthy relationships, it can also affect a child’s health.
+Not only can this childhood trauma affect the child’s sense of self, their capacity to trust and their ability to build healthy relationships, it can also affect a child’s health conditions.
 The effects of psychological abuse can carry over to one’s adult life.

 What is Childhood Emotional Neglect?
 (Definition Of Neglect)

 Child emotional neglect (CEN) is the parent’s failure to meet their child’s emotional needs during the early years.
 It involves unresponsive, unavailable, and limited emotional interactions between that person and the child.
 Children’s emotional needs for affection, support, attention, or competence are ignored.

 CEN also occurs when the parent or primary caregiver exposes the child to extreme domestic violence, allows the child to engage in maladaptive behaviors, refuses to seek treatment for the child’s emotional problems, or doesn’t provide them with adequate structure.